 School of visual arts School of architecture School of decorative arts Department of Graphic design and advertising Department of Interior design Department of Design School of cinema and audiovisual directing Institute of urban planning School of Fashion Design

 bachelor level programs

-BA in Visual Arts BA in graphic design and advertising BA in illustration and comics BA in 2D-3D animation BA in graphic design: multimedia BA in photography BA in audiovisual directing BA in product design BA in landscape architecture BA in interior architecture
+BA in Visual Arts BA in graphic design and advertising BA in illustration and comics BA in 2D-3D animation BA in graphic design: multimedia BA in photography BA in audiovisual directing BA in product design BA in landscape architecture BA in interior architecture BA in Fashion Design

 master level programs

-MA in Visual Arts ‘DES en architecture’ MA in graphic design and advertising MA in illustration and comics MA in 2D-3D animation MA in graphic design: multimedia MA in photography MA in Global Design MA in cinema directing MA in audiovisual production MA in special effects MA in TV directing MA in Urban planning MA in Landscape architecture MA in interior architecture
+MA in Visual Arts ‘DES en architecture’ MA in graphic design and advertising MA in illustration and comics MA in 2D-3D animation MA in graphic design: multimedia MA in photography MA in Global Design MA in cinema directing MA in audiovisual production MA in special effects MA in TV directing MA in Urban Design MA in Landscape architecture MA in interior architecture

 research activity and main areas